b3nj5m1n/xdg-ninja/README.md

 ### Optional

 - [glow](https://repology.org/project/glow/packages) for rendering markdown in the terminal ([bat](https://repology.org/project/bat-cat/packages), [pygmentize](https://repology.org/project/pygments/versions) or [highlight](https://repology.org/project/highlight/packages) can be used as fallback, but glow's output is clearer and therefore glow is recommended)

+All dependencies are automatically installed if `xdg-ninja` is installed with Homebrew.

 ## Configuration